vzahorui/vzahorui.github.io/_posts/2022-08-01-kernels-overview.md

 ![](/assets/images/regression/gp_periodic_and_linear_example.png){: .align-center}

-Multiplication of the linear and periodic kernels produces a periodic function with ever increasing amplitude.
+The product of the linear and periodic kernels produces a periodic function with ever increasing amplitude.

 ![](/assets/images/regression/gp_periodic_times_linear_example.png){: .align-center}
 <a href="#page-title" class="back-to-top">{{ site.data.ui-text[site.locale].back_to_top | default: 'Back to Top' }} &uarr;</a>